-This blog we discusses DevOps and Agile at great length.
-DevOps is a methodology for technology delivery while Agile is a methodology for project management.
+On this blog we discusses DevOps and Agile at great length.
+DevOps is a methodology for technology delivery while Agile is a methodology for project delivery.
 The two methodologies pair together quite well to increase the flow of value to the market.

 There are several common misconceptions that surface quickly when businesses are evaluating DevOps and Agile either independently or together.
 It is not entirely unreasonable to assume that anyone in the software development space, technical or non-technical, could quickly make the jump from hearing about how awesome DevOps and Agile are into these misconceptions.